vexgamedev/VexKit/README.md

 If you've came here, and wonder how to use it, you're in the right place!
 Documentations (everything you need to know) are below.

-## But before we continue, here are credits I highly wan't to note here:
+## But before we continue, here are credits I highly want to note here:

 **PS/Xbox check:** https://devforum.roblox.com/t/is-there-anyway-to-tell-if-a-person-is-on-an-xbox-or-a-ps4ps5/2645926/12